ctron/package-drone/README.md

 * Allow deep linking inside artifacts
 * Handle and host complete P2 repository ZIPs
 * Unzip zipped P2 repositories on the fly
+* Extract POM files embedded in JARs and build a Maven repository from it
+* Allow scraping of Maven repository channels

 How to contribute
 ----------------